-Vectors are mathematical entities that represent quantities with both magnitude and direction.
+Vectors describe quantities that have both a size and a specific direction.
 While their notation is crucial, understanding their types is equally important for solving problems in physics and mathematics.
 This article explores the different categories of vectors, their definitions, real-world applications, and common misconceptions to help students master this foundational topic.

 Definition: A vector with zero magnitude and no specific direction.